Which is Your Type of Heart Line?

 Marks on the line.

 A star mark would suggest an emotional upset or shock.
 Barlines depict obstacles in unions or restlessness.
 A cross is also an obstacle but for a more extended period than the bar line.

 Missing heart line?

-The missing heart line suggests a logical and emotionally detached nature.
-In all matters, these people are objective, rational and almost ‘mechanical’ regarding the emotions.
-Relationships might be difficult to sustain unless they are able to tap into those feelings without overthinking them.
-If on the dominant hand, with strong Jupiter and thumb, they can be aggressive, judgemental and bad-tempered.
+The missing heart line suggests a rational and emotionally detached nature.
+In all matters, these people are objective, rational and almost ‘mechanical’ regarding emotions.
+Relationships might be difficult to sustain unless they can tap into those feelings without overthinking them.
+On the dominant hand, with strong Jupiter and thumb, they can be aggressive, judgemental and bad-tempered.
 A good heart line on the non-dominant hand helps to offset some of the cold characteristics.

 Interested in some ebooks?
-Visit the palmistry shop to check out the sales on now!
+Visit the palmistry shop to check out the sales now!

 Prefer paperback books?
 See Amazon here for Destiny Palmistry Book 1.